Full-time

 • Ability to work collaboratively, quickly and under pressure—with a sense of humor, integrity, and professionalism.

-• Must be able to make decisions and problem solve in the moment while maintaining composure plus provide follow up as needed.
+• Must be flexible and adaptable in the workplace, on field trips and during events.
+Must be able to make decisions and problem solve in the moment while maintaining composure plus provide follow up as needed.

 • Must be able to lift a minimum of 30 pounds.